Rabbi Ilai II: Biography

 Rabbi Ilai II was a disciple of R. Yochanan bar Nafcha and R. Shimon ben Lakish.
 Among his disciples, one can find the leading figures of the fourth amoraic generation, such as Rav Jonah, Rav Zeira, Ravin and more.

 In one form or another, his name frequently appears in both Yerushalmi and Bavli, mostly in the field of the halakhah.
-He was so distinguished that his contemporary and friend Rabbi Zeira, admiring Ela's acumen, exclaimed, "The very air of Palestine imparts wisdom".
+He was so distinguished that his contemporary and friend Rabbi Zeira, admiring Ela's acumen, exclaimed, "The very air of Israel imparts wisdom".
 On two other occasions, the same Zeira entitled him "Bannaya d'Oraita" (Builder of the Law: creator of fine legal points).

 He carried his theoretical knowledge into actual life, so that the very appointments of his house afforded object-lessons in rabbinic rites.
 It is related that when on a certain Friday his duties detained him at college until late at night, and, returning home, he found the entrance barred and the people asleep, rather than desecrate the Sabbath by knocking at the gate for admission, he spent the night on the steps of his house.